pangeo-data/climpred/docs/source/setting-up-data.rst

 `xarray <https://xarray.pydata.org/en/stable/>`_ dimensions.
 This allows things to run more easily under-the-hood.

-**Prediction ensembles** are expected at the minimum to contain dimensions ``init`` and ``lead``.
+:py:class:`.Prediction ensemble`s are expected at the minimum to contain dimensions ``init`` and ``lead``.

 ``init`` is the initialization dimension, that relays the time